DeepLabCut/DeepLabCut-live-GUI/docs/camera_support.md

 #### Basler cameras

 Basler USB3 cameras are compatible with Aravis.
-However, integration with DeepLabCut can also be obtained with `pypylon`, the python module to drive Basler cameras, and supported by the company.
+However, integration with DeepLabCut-live-GUI can also be obtained with `pypylon`, the python module to drive Basler cameras, and supported by the company.
 Please note using `pypylon` requires you to install Pylon viewer, a free of cost GUI also developed and supported by Basler and available on several platforms.

 * **Pylon viewer**: https://www.baslerweb.com/en/sales-support/downloads/software-downloads/#type=pylonsoftware;language=all;version=all
 * `pypylon`: https://github.com/basler/pypylon/releases

-If you want to use DeepLabCut with a Basler USB3 camera via pypylon, see the folllowing instructions.
+If you want to use DeepLabCut-live-GUI with a Basler USB3 camera via pypylon, see the folllowing instructions.
 Please note this is tested on Ubuntu 20.04.
 It may (or may not) work similarly in other platforms (contributed by [@antortjim](https://github.com/antortjim)).
 This procedure should take around 10 minutes:

 **Install Pylon viewer**